 In addition, as one of the top healthiest nuts, a small clinical study published in 2013 in the Journal of Nutrition and Metabolism found that eating a single serving of Brazil nuts can lower LDL (“bad” cholesterol) and raise HDL (“good cholesterol) in healthy subjects.

 3 ounces: 33 micrograms (44 percent DV)

-Yellowfish tuna is especially rich in selenium.
+Yellowfish tuna is especially rich in this trace element.
 When buying tuna, look for tuna caught through Pacific troll or pole and line methods to get the lowest mercury option.

 3 ounces: 24 micrograms (36 percent DV)

 Don’t forget about turkey until next Thanksgiving.
-This bird is an excellent protein-rich source of selenium as well as the calm-inducing amino acid known as tryptophan.
+This bird is an excellent protein-rich source of this mineral, as well as the calm-inducing amino acid known as tryptophan.

 5. Cottage cheese

 1 cup: 22 micrograms (32 percent DV)

 In addition to this trace element, cottage cheese is a great source of protein and calcium.